revaturelabs/interviewquestions/Python/Python - File Handling/Write.md

 ---

-8.Write a function in python to count the number of lowercase alphabets present in a text file "text.tx".
+8.Write a function program in python to count the number of lowerercase alphabets in a text file "text.tx".

 <details><summary><b>Show Answer</b></summary>

-- Consider you have an "text.txt" file.
+- Consider an "text.txt" file.

 ```python
 def countlower():